diego-coder/hangman/README.md

   ## There are others I want access to for future projects, in different languages that I already know.
 My private build out is an extensible roadmap for the future.

-  I learned coding on javascript, moved on to Java, then took a semester on c++ so simply installing the newest framework for the latest toy language I am playing with on an industrial grade framework on PC (or the virtual macOS for Swift development, which I have also installed, on the same trusty 10-year-old PC) for my use case is better than managing a multitude of queasy and expensive so-so apps for remote work for sale in the iOS app store.
+  I learned coding on javascript, moved on to java, then took a semester on c++ so simply installing the newest framework for the latest toy language I am playing with on an industrial grade framework on PC (or the virtual macOS for Swift development, which I have also installed, on the same trusty 10-year-old PC) for my use case is better than managing a multitude of queasy and expensive so-so apps for remote work for sale in the iOS app store.

   I would rather not wait to run github’s clunky gui.exe for a series of mouse clicks.